dojo/framework/src/core/README.md

 It includes APIs for feature detection, asynchronous and streaming operations, basic event handling, and making HTTP requests.

+**WARNING** This is *beta* software.
+While we do not anticipate significant changes to the API at this stage, we may feel the need to do so.
+This is not yet production ready, so you should use at your own risk.

 ## Installation

-This package is currently in Alpha with a initial stable release scheduled for later this year.
-You can download the Alpha by cloning or downloading this repository.
+This package is currently in Beta with a initial stable release scheduled for later this year.
+You can download the Beta by cloning or downloading this repository.

 ## Usage